 Plants in nature need vital fluid to help their woody stems grow, without it they will wilt and dry up.
-Think of all of your body tissues, bones and muscles like that of a the stem that supports the structure of the plant.
-Just like the plants, we need fluids which we get from our drink and food to help keep us hydrated, strong and nourished.
+Think of all of your body tissues, bones and muscles like that of a stem that supports the structure of the plant.
+Just like the plants, we need fluids and nutrients which we get from our drink and food to help keep us hydrated, strong and nourished.

 Walking within the forest and nature is also very nourishing during the spring – so get out and take a trek through one of our beautiful trails throughout the city!
 If you can’t get out to walk in nature then start planting nature.
 Work in your garden, patio or balcony – look at all of the green vegetables and herbs you can plant and enjoy right now! (green onions, herbs, lettuce, kale, dandelion leaf etc).